mwherman2000/neo-windocs/windocs/quickstart-csharp/08-createcompilesmartcontract.md

 TODO - Why

-## Create, compile and test HelloWorld smart contract sample
+## Create and compile HelloWorld smart contract sample

 TODO

+The tasks for this activity are complete.
+Proceed to [Activity 9 - Deploy and test HelloWorld smart contract](./09-deploytestsmartcontract.md).

 ## References